Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 The remedy for lack of freshness is always [Updating a library](#9-updating-a-library), possible exceptions are:

-- the newer version has a vulnerability for which a fix is not available (very rare)
+- The newer version has a vulnerability for which a fix is not available (very rare)
-- the newer version is not compatible with other libraries.
+- The newer version is not compatible with other libraries.
 <!-- this actually also overlaps with 'updating a library', but maybe still good to have these 2 sentences here? -->